 Article 31: The provinces, autonomous regions, and directly governed municipalities, or sub-districted cities and autonomous prefectures may specific measures for countering food waste locally in accordance to the specific circumstances and actual needs.

-Article 32: This law come into force on the date of promulgation.
+Article 32: This Law is to be implemented from the date of its promulgation.